oeg-upm/Sancus/README.md

 The **Solidity Contract Retriever** is a component designed to retrieve and display Solidity smart contracts from the Ethereum blockchain.
 It focuses on accessing the source code of contracts written in Solidity and providing the semantic representation.

+PD: The Solidity contract retriever code used for the paper was lost, uploading a new version

+## Running Sancus

+Just run SancusProjectApplication.java.
+The service should be available at localhost:80

 ## Compiling Sancus

 To complile the  _jar_  run the following command: